Exterior Paint or Stain Part One: The Preliminary Inspection

 How do those 300-year-old barns survive without paint?
 Even if the wood has aged and acquired antique character, the lack of rot on those structures can be remarkable.
 And therein lies the most important question before starting to plan: what kind of wood makes up the exterior trim of the house to paint?

-Those old, stately barns are an excellent example of the results from quality timber.
+Those old, stately barns are an excellent example of the results of quality timber.
 On most conventional homes today, however, exteriors are made with softer woods that we have to paint or stain more regularly.
 Between shopping for colors and building out the timeline, here are some common questions and valuable tips:

 Cleaning is not just an aesthetic issue, although no client would like the texture of the paint if painters didn’t clean the house before applying the paint coats.
 An exterior paint job is such a lasting investment that problems with the wood itself could accidentally be covered up unless it’s examined when the opportunity presents itself.